FlyingFathead/catgit/README.md

 # catgit

-**_`catgit` is a Python-based cli tool to dump out an entire directory structure or a git project in a `cat`-esque way or to pass it along into a text editor into a single file_**
+**_`catgit` is a Python-based cli tool to dump out an entire directory structure or a git project in a `cat`-esque way or to pass it along into a text editor into a single output or text file_**

+## About `catgit`

+This tool is designed to streamline the process of reviewing project contents, making it a neat little utility for developers who manage large or complex Git repositories and/or use LLM-based AI assistants to sort through their codebases.

 `catgit` is intended to display the contents of a git project (or any directory tree for that matter) in a consolidated, readable format directly in your terminal or through a specified text editor.
 It provides a quick overview of the project's structure, including ignored files based on your `.gitignore` settings, and can output all readable files sequentially.